adlnet/xAPI-Spec/xAPI-Data.md

 ```
 <a name="Appendix2B"/>

-### Appendix B: Example statement objects of different types
+### Appendix B: Example Statement objects of different types

-The object of a statement can be an activity, agent, group or statement.
+The Object of a Statement can be an Activity, an Agent, a Group or a Statement.
 This appendix provides one example of each.

 ###### Activity